appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/working-with-branches.md

 If you are an enterprise user, you can select multiple branches as protected.
 Follow these steps to change protected branches:

-However, for non-enterprise users,

 1. Open **Git Settings** located on the left side of the bottom bar.

 2. Navigate to the branch tab.

 3. Select the list of branches you want to designate as protected.
+To make changes to these branches, you need to raise a PR and merge manually from the git provider.

 <ZoomImage
   src="/img/git-branch-protection.png"
   alt="Branch Protection"
   caption="Branch Protection"
 />

 ## Next steps